Monkhouse Law Successful in Reinstating Bank Employee at BMO After Unjust Dismissal

 • Reinstatement – BMO was required to reinstate the employee to a similar position (making similar income) to his job at the time of his dismissal.

-• Net Backpay – BMO was required to pay the employee his full base salary, commissions, and bonuses for the time he was unemployed, PLUS Interest on these amounts from the time of his termination.
+• Net Backpay – BMO was required to pay the employee his full base salary, commissions, and bonuses for the time he was unemployed, PLUS interest on these amounts from the time of his termination.

 • Compensation for Loss of Benefits – the employee received the value of employer contributions to his Employee Share Ownership Plan, as well as the monetary value of his benefits for the period of time he was unemployed.

-• Reimbursement for Losses Incurred – the employee received partial compensation for monetary hardship he experienced in other areas of his life as a result of his loss of income due to dismissal.
+• Reimbursement for Losses Incurred – the employee received partial compensation for the monetary hardship he experienced in other areas of his life as a result of his loss of income due to dismissal.

 • Recovery of Legal Costs – the Bank was required to pay for the legal fees the employee incurred by fighting against his unjust dismissal.

 This is not the first time Monkhouse Law has successfully helped a dismissed employee get reinstated.
 In PD v.
-The Bank of Nova Scotia, Monkhouse Law successfully fought for reinstatement in a case where an employee was wrongfully accused of theft and terminated for Just Cause.
+The Bank of Nova Scotia, Monkhouse Law successfully fought for reinstatement in a case where an employee was wrongfully accused of theft and terminated for just cause.

-If you think you’ve been wrongfully dismissed, or have questions about reinstatement, contact us for a free 30 minute phone consultation with a licensed legal professional.
+If you think you’ve been wrongfully dismissed or have questions about reinstatement, contact us for a free 30 minute phone consultation with a licensed legal professional.